 I can only imagine it’s been quite a ride since the first season.

 It was because we’ve gone from one to the other with very little time.
 Practically no downtime.
 Luckily I’m home now having a bit of a break before Jean-Marc’s next film.

 Big Little Lies Season 2 Official Trailer

-We look forward to catching up with production designer John Paino as the plot thickens on Big Little Lies.
+We look forward to catching up with production designer John Paino and the set design as the plot thickens on Big Little Lies.